Achieving Secrecy Capacity of the Wiretap Channel and Broadcast Channel with a Confidential Component: Conclusion

 \section{Conclusion}

 In this paper, we have considered the wiretap channel problem \cite{wyner},\cite{csiszar2}.
 We proved that the secrecy capacity $C_s$ is achievable by polar codes under the strong security constraint, and without additional assumptions on the channel such as symmetry or degreadedness.
-We also showed that it is possible to build on this solution by adding a second layer of encoding which enables one to attain the capacity region of the broadcast channel with confidential messages introduced by Csisz{\'a}r and K{\" o}rner .
+We also showed that it is possible to build on this solution by adding a second layer of encoding which enables one to attain the capacity region of the BCC introduced by Csisz{\'a}r and K{\" o}rner.

+Our construction and the construction of \cite{chou14} share some common features.
+In particular, the two-layer chaining construction for the BCC in our paper is equivalent to the chaining construction appearing in \cite{chou14}.
+In addition to that, \cite{chou14} includes a third layer of encoding to handle the channel prefixing issue, i.e., the transition between the auxiliary RV $V$ and the real input $X$.
+Their construction also requires the use of pre-shared common randomness (secret seed) which has vanishing rate compared to the overall amount of communication.
+At the same time, \cite{chou14} bypasses the existence issue of good deterministic maps of the type discussed in Sec.~\ref{sec:prelim}B by allowing additional secure communication between the users $X$ and $Y.$